 4. Assurance that potential conflicts of interest will not arise.
 Such a conflict will arise when the Individualized client.
-In this situation, the provider must document the measures taken specific to the situation to assure that a conflict of interest does not exist; and a.
-Client confidentiality;
+In this situation, the provider must document the measures taken specific to the situation to assure that a conflict of interest does not exist; and

-Technical Assistance provider is a guardian, a family member, a legal representative or other decision maker for the b.
-DDA Policy 5.06, Client Rights;
+Technical Assistance provider is a guardian, a family member, a legal representative or other decision maker for the

-5. Provide proof of training or have confirmed knowledge of the following areas as applicable:

-c.
-DDA Policy 6.08, Mandatory Reporting Requirements Services Providers;

-d.
-DDA Policy 4.11, County Services for Working Age Adults;

-e.
-DDA Policy 15.03, Community Protection Standards for Employment and Day Program Services;

-f.
-DDA Policy 5.17, Physical Intervention Techniques;

-g.
-DDA Policy 5.14, Positive Behavior Support; and
+- 5. Provide proof of training or have confirmed knowledge of the following areas as applicable: - a.
+Client confidentiality; - b.
+DDA Policy 5.06, Client Rights; - c.
+DDA Policy 6.08, Mandatory Reporting Requirements Services Providers; - d.
+DDA Policy 4.11, County Services for Working Age Adults; - e.
+DDA Policy 15.03, Community Protection Standards for Employment and Day Program Services; - f.
+DDA Policy 5.17, Physical Intervention Techniques; - g.
+DDA Policy 5.14, Positive Behavior Support; and - h.

-h.
 DDA Policy 5.15, Use of Restrictive Procedures.

-When providing telehealth, the virtual platform must be HIPPA compliant.
+When providing the service through teleservice delivery, the virtual platform must be HIPPA compliant.
 The provider must take measures necessary to ensure the HUB site (site where provider delivering the service is located during the time of service provision) maintains HIPPA and privacy standards.